rancher/rke2-docs/docs/networking/multus_sriov.md

 * The host operating system must activate IOMMU virtualization
 * The host operating system includes drivers capable of doing sriov (e.g. i40e, vfio-pci, etc)

-The SR-IOV CNI plugin cannot be used as the default CNI plugin for Multus; it must be deployed alongside both Multus and a traditional CNI plugin.
+The SR-IOV CNI Plugin cannot be used as the default CNI Plugin for Multus; it must be deployed alongside both Multus and a traditional CNI Plugin.
 The SR-IOV CNI helm chart can be found in the `rancher-charts` Helm repo.
 For more information see [Rancher Helm Charts documentation](https://ranchermanager.docs.rancher.com/pages-for-subheaders/helm-charts-in-rancher).

 After installing the SR-IOV CNI chart, the SR-IOV operator will be deployed.
 Then, the user must specify what nodes in the cluster are SR-IOV capable by labeling them with `feature.node.kubernetes.io/network-sriov.capable=true`: